Introduction

 $field->placeholder = 'Select a Post';

-We also want to make the first option in the drop down a “placeholder” choice.
-It let’s the user know what they are supposed to do with this drop down (ie “Select a Post”).
-We do this by assigning the choice text to the fields placeholder property.
+We also want to make the first option in the drop down a placeholder choice.
+It lets the user know what they should do with this dropdown (e.g., “Select a Post”).
+We do this by assigning the choice text to the field’s placeholder property.

-When the drop down is rendered on the form the placeholder choice will have an empty value for the “value” property.
-This ensures that if this is a required field, that the user must select an option other than the placeholder option.
+When the drop down is rendered on the form, the placeholder choice will have an empty value for the value property.
+This ensures that if this field is required, the user must select an option other than the placeholder.
 Failing to do so will generate a validation error.

 What about Checkboxes?

 Checkbox fields can also be dynamically populated, but they require additional handling since their structure is created by a fieldset of inputs and choices.
-See this example code for Dynamically Populating a Checkbox as included in our gform_pre_render documentation.
+The process is similar but requires working with the inputs property as well as the choices property.
+See in the gform_pre_render documentation for more information.